 This post is a perfect example.
 I have social alerts set up throughout the web to email us when there are particular mentions of vendors, terms, and technologies so that we can write about them.
 I review those sites and often curate that content for our followers.
 In this case, the infographic below wasn’t found in one of those alerts.
 But as I was reading another article on a site, a preview of the infographic below was displayed in a related posts segment.
 I then read the infographic and thought it was great.
 I then went back to Google to research the source of the infographic and found the article and graphic.

 So, the author’s social efforts to promote their infographic indirectly led to me promoting them and providing a backlink to their page on a topic specific to their bailiwick.
 Boom!
 Had they not been sharing their efforts on social media, I would have never found them!
 Not to mention that if they did NOT rank on any term associated with this infographic, there’s no other way I would have found them.

 Your website ranking completely depends on SEO and Social Media.
 Both the aspects are like two feet that help the website to move ahead step-by-step.
 However, the pointers mentioned below will let you know the benefits of Social Media and SEO in your rankings.

-It’s interesting to me that modern search professionals deploy content and work to get that content displayed on earned and owned media sites.
+It’s interesting that modern search professionals deploy content and work to get that content displayed on earned and owned media sites.
 How do they do that?
 Often through public relations strategies.
-Think about that… they’re using social efforts to increase the possibility that links are generated in content that’s written specifically or shared by influential sites.
+Think about that… they’re using social efforts to increase the possibility that links are generated in content that are written specifically or shared by influential sites.